 Serious car accidents require legal intervention.
 In the days and weeks following a car accident, you may experience confusion and helplessness resulting from back-and-forth phone calls with insurance companies, doctors’ appointments, and missed work time.
 As your bills accumulate, you may be wondering how you’ll pay for everything and when (or if) your life will ever get back to normal.

 Insurance companies and third parties want to pay as little on a claim as possible – it’s the nature of their business.
 The nature of our business is to get accident victims the compensation for their injuries that they deserve.
-Our personal injury attorneys are uniquely equipped to handle car accident cases.
+Our San Jose personal injury attorneys are uniquely equipped to handle car accident cases.
 Our firm knows the ins and outs of insurance law and local filing deadlines.
 Should litigation become necessary, our firm will take your case to a local or higher court.
 We won’t stop fighting on your behalf and will do everything we can to achieve fair compensation for your injuries.

 The attorneys at Henshaw & Henry help San Jose car accident victims by negotiating aggressively on their behalf, taking on the insurance companies, and holding other parties accountable for their negligence.
 The simple act of getting our law office involved can cause insurance companies to take your case more seriously.